1977 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse of the 1977 Penny

 Victor D. Brenner designed the obverse side of this coin back in 1909.
-You can see Abraham Lincoln’s bust profile facing left in the center, with IN GOD WE TRUST frame above it.
+You can see Abraham Lincoln’s bust profile facing left in the center, with IN GOD WE TRUST inscribed above.

-The word LIBERTY is on the left side behind Lincoln’s back while the production year is struck in front of his chest.
+The word LIBERTY is on the left side behind Lincoln’s back, while the production year is struck in front of his chest.
 You can notice the mint mark below the year if there is one.
-This coin side also includes the designer’s initials between the rim and Lincoln’s shoulder.
+This side also includes the designer’s initials (VDB) between the rim and Lincoln’s shoulder.

 The Reverse of the 1977 Penny

-The contemporary look of this coin’s side appeared after Frank Gasparro re-designed it to commemorate 150 years of Lincoln’s birth.
-The unique thing making this coin stand out from traditional American coinage is the 16th American President sculpture placed inside the Memorial building on the coin reverse.
+The contemporary look of this coin’s reverse appeared after Frank Gasparro redesigned it to commemorate 150 years of Lincoln’s birth.
+The unique feature that makes this coin stand out from traditional American coinage is Lincoln’s sculpture placed inside the Memorial building on the coin’s reverse.

-The E PLURIBUS UNUM phrase is centered just above the Memorial, while the UNITED STATES OF AMERICA positioned along the upper edge frames the central image.
-Wording ONE CENT is below the Memorial.
-The rear side also contains Gasparro’s initials placed on the right side of the Memorial.
+The E PLURIBUS UNUM phrase is centered just above the Memorial, while UNITED STATES OF AMERICA runs along the upper edge.
+The wording ONE CENT appears below the Memorial.
+Gasparro’s initials (FG) are placed on the right side of the Memorial.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)